Idris-Elmaliki/doublyLinkedList/README.md

 # doublyLinkedList
-This file contains the logic needed to create a linked list now doubled
+This file contains the logic needed to create a linked list now doubled.